jonnymind/SIRPAS/Books/Base_System.md

-### Attack and Defence
+### Attack and Defense

-When an attack is declared, the target (or targets) can use a defence, either by using a specific combat skill or a _generic defence_.
+When an attack is declared, the target (or targets) can use a defense, either by using a specific combat skill or a _generic defense_.

 The attacker and all the affected targets perform a Contest using their chosen skill as a base.

 The attacker rolls and adds the value of the skill, as for any contest.

-Determined the value for the attack roll, each defender performs its defence, rolling on the chosen defence skill.
+Determined the value for the attack roll, each defender performs its defense, rolling on the chosen defense skill.

-A draw means that neither the attack nor the defence have been successful.
+A draw means that neither the attack nor the defense have been successful.
 A successful attack delivers a damage to the target.
-A successful defence might have an effect that depends on the used skill (it might also deliver a damage to the attacker).
+A successful defense might have an effect that depends on the used skill (it might also deliver a damage to the attacker).